UJDuran/milestoneOne_T6/Specification.md

 Users can log in to use the app.

 ##### Alternate Sequences
-•	Username which user enter, was used.
+•Username which user enter, was used.
 The system displays an error message to the user.
 The system prompt user to enter a valid username.
-•	Password which user enter, does not meet the requirement.
+•Password which user enter, does not meet the requirement.
 The system displays an error message to the user.
 The system prompt user to enter a valid password.
-•	Email which user enter, was used.
+•Email which user enter, was used.
 The system displays an error message to the user.
 The system prompts user to enter a different email.

 ##### Alternative Triggers
 Users enter information again until the system does not display error message.